MarcusBuer/Fish-Galore-Ark-Tool/README.md

 # :poop: Is this safe to Download?
+If you trust me you can [download the executable](https://github.com/Mechanically/Fish-Galore-Ark-Tool/releases/latest) and run without any hastle.

-To be fair you should never fully trust programs you download from the internet.
+But to be fair you should never really trust unknown programs you download from the internet.

-That's why you may want to peek to check if there is something suspicious, and can run the script following this steps:
+That's why you may want to peek the code to check if there is something suspicious, and after that you can run the script following this steps:

 1. Download the tool Autohotkey on [autohotkey.com](https://www.autohotkey.com/)
 2. Download this script from [https://github.com/Mechanically/Fish-Galore-Ark-Tool](https://github.com/Mechanically/Fish-Galore-Ark-Tool)